 The MathML3 schema is organized so that subsetting to one of the sublanguages specified here is easy.
-To include strict content MathML3 in a schema just include include "mathml3-common.rnc" include "mathml3-strict-content.rnc"
+To include strict content MathML3 in a schema just include instead of include mathml3.rnc.

+'''

+include "mathml3-common.rnc"

+include "mathml3-strict-content.rnc"

+'''